tonyvict/tp/docs/DeveloperGuide.md

 - **Deterministic ordering**: Using an insertion-ordered map during parsing keeps attribute application predictable and stable for testing.

+### Delete Attribute Command

+#### What it does

+Removes attribute keys (and their values) from a student so tutors can retire outdated metadata such as old subjects, levels, or preferences.
+If none of the requested keys exist, the command stops and informs the tutor.

+#### Parameters

+`delattr INDEX attr/KEY [attr/KEY2]...`

+- `INDEX` — required, 1-based.
+Targets a student in the current filtered list.
+- `attr/KEY` — required, at least one occurrence.
+Each prefix designates an attribute key to remove; values are omitted.

+#### Overview

+`delattr` follows the usual *parse → construct command → execute on the model* pattern.
+It locates the target student, filters their attribute set, and persists the updated `Person`.

+#### High-level flow

+1. Tutor issues `delattr` with the index and one or more keys.
+2. Parser validates the index and normalises each provided key.
+3. Command determines which of those keys exist on the student.
+4. Model replaces the student with a new instance without the matched keys and returns a confirmation message.

+#### Parsing pipeline

+`AddressBookParser` delegates to `DeleteAttributeCommandParser`, which:

+1. Tokenises arguments using the `attr/` prefix while keeping the index in the preamble.
+2. Requires exactly one index in the preamble and checks it is not mistaken for a prefix.
+3. Trims, lowercases, and deduplicates each key, discarding blanks.
+4. Throws a `ParseException` with usage guidance if no valid keys remain.
+5. Instantiates `DeleteAttributeCommand` with the parsed `Index` and key set.

+Key classes: `DeleteAttributeCommandParser`, `ParserUtil`.

+#### Execution behaviour

+When `DeleteAttributeCommand#execute(Model)` runs, it:

+1. Retrieves the filtered list and validates the index, throwing `MESSAGE_INVALID_PERSON_DISPLAYED_INDEX` if out of range.
+2. Computes the intersection between requested keys and the student's existing attribute keys.
+3. Throws `CommandException` with `MESSAGE_NO_ATTRIBUTES_REMOVED` when no keys match to avoid silent no-ops.
+4. Builds a new `Person` without those attributes, preserving tags, lessons, grades, remarks, and expansion state.
+5. Calls `model.setPerson(...)` to persist and returns a message listing the removed keys.

+Key classes: `DeleteAttributeCommand`, `Model`, `Person`, `Attribute`.

+#### Validation and error handling

+- Missing index or `attr/` prefixes triggers a `ParseException` with `DeleteAttributeCommand.MESSAGE_USAGE`.
+- Blank keys (after trimming) cause the parser to reject the command.
+- Out-of-bounds indices throw `CommandException` with `MESSAGE_INVALID_PERSON_DISPLAYED_INDEX`.
+- Attempting to delete non-existent keys throws `CommandException` with `MESSAGE_NO_ATTRIBUTES_REMOVED`.

+#### Design Considerations

+- **Case insensitivity**: Normalising keys during parsing keeps behaviour aligned with how attributes are stored and filtered.
+- **Immutable updates**: Creating a new `Person` maintains the project's immutable model discipline and eases future undo/redo support.

 ### Filter Command